publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 3.2.3-beta - 10 Jul 2020 =
+* Fixed : REST API - When context argument is used with include argument in a GET posts query, include value is ignored

 = 3.2.2 - 8 Jul 2020 =
 * Fixed : New post creation locked author out of further editing if editing permission restricted by term and necessary term was not selected (now auto-select allowed term if none selected)
 * Fixed : Multisite - Permissions menu was not displayed if plugin network-activated and main site ID is not 1